walunjakarsachinedu/obsidian-vault/notes/create entitlement.md

 Entitlements are permissions or rights that grant users access to specific resources such as applications, databases, and files..

 #### Line item
 Line items typically refer to the specific access entitlements that are assigned to individual users or groups.
+If entitlement represent in table format then line item is specific row in that table.

 ### Step to create entitlements (steps)
 1. create entitlement